Basketball moves: Hook shot

 The hook shot is one of the most effective inside moves, but it is also quite difficult to execute.
 A hook shot begins when the player puts their body between the ball and the opponent.
 They then release the ball towards the basket with their outside hand in a "hook" motion.
 The hook shot and variations such as the jump-hook and skyhook are effective because they are very difficult for the defender to block, although it is harder to hit the shot with precision.
 The advantage the hook shot offers is the space it creates between the offensive player and their defender.
 This extra space can reduce or eliminate the advantages enjoyed by a taller defender.
 The hook shot is most often used by post players because it is difficult to make the shot from a distance.
-Kareem Abdul-Jabbar became the NBA's 2nd all-time leading scorer by using his almost indefensible skyhook.
+Kareem Abdul-Jabbar became the NBA's all-time leading scorer by using his indefensible skyhook and maintained this status until his record was broken by Lebron James after nearly 39 years.